Dr-Mira/Learning/README.md

 # Learning
 My learning journey.
-In Hyperskill platform and at our inhouse Python school at our Institute.
+In Hyperskill platform and at our inhouse Python school at our Institute, and with Lego